MetaCoq/metacoq/README.md

 The [coq-8.8](https://github.com/Template-Coq/template-coq/tree/coq-8.8) branch is the active development branch.
 If possible, it's strongly recommended to use this branch.

-The branch [coq-8.8](https://github.com/Template-Coq/template-coq/tree/coq-8.6) is stable, but only contains the first two features in the above list.
+The branch [coq-8.6](https://github.com/Template-Coq/template-coq/tree/coq-8.6) is stable, but only contains the first two features in the above list.
 The [coq-8.7](https://github.com/Template-Coq/template-coq/tree/coq-8.7) is stable and contains all features, but may not receive new ones.

-The branch `master` tracks the current Coq `master` branch.
+The branch [master](https://github.com/Template-Coq/template-coq/tree/master) tracks the current Coq `master` branch.

 Documentation
 =============